MichaPehlivan/Discord-Bot-Library/README.md

 usecases.
 For more advanced projects however, the main Discord4J api would be a better choice, as you are more directly communicating with Discord, and this library leaves out a lot of systems present in Discord4J.

-**please note: it is highly recommended to have some experience with using Discord4J when using this library**
+**please note: it is highly recommended to have some experience with Discord4J when using this library**

 ## Features of the libary